DEA launches Secure Your Meds campaign, calls on Americans to keep medications safe

 Rates of prescription drug abuse in the United States are alarmingly high, as are the number of accidental poisonings and overdoses due to these drugs.
 Studies show that a majority of abused prescription drugs are obtained from family and friends, including from the home medicine cabinet.

 Once the Centers for Disease Control and Prevention lifts restrictions, DEA will reschedule Take Back Day.
-More information on the Secure Your Meds campaign and Take Back Day are available at www.DEATakeBack.com.
+More information on the Secure Your Meds campaign and Take Back Day is available at www.DEATakeBack.com.